dwinney/jpacPhoto/README.md

 ```

 ##  AMPLITUDES
 The main object of interest is the abstract [`amplitude`](./include/amplitudes/amplitude.hpp) class.
-This allows you to build [observables](./src/amplitudes/observables.cpp) from helicity amplitudes:
+Reactions are calculated on a per helicity amplitude basis  which allows one to compute an array of [observables](./src/amplitudes/observables.cpp):

 * Probability distribution ( Σ_λ | A |^2 )
 * Differential cross section ( dσ / dt )